Scleral Lenses for Dry Eye Syndrome

 Scleral lenses provide relief and visual rehabilitation to patients with dry eyes and corneal irregularities.
 These custom designed lenses vault over the cornea and rest on the sclera while avoiding the cornea.
 The liquid reservoir between the lens and the cornea provides a continuous moist environment that protects the cornea and provides relief for those with dry eyes.

 Because these lenses are oxygen permeable, they provide the wearer with better comfort and a healthy cornea.
 In fact, their ability to transmit oxygen reduces eye problems, such as dry eyes, caused by diminished oxygen transmission to the cornea, which is common among most soft lens’ brands or hard (non-GP) lenses.

-If you have Dry Eyes and are interested in scleral lenses, Dr. Jennifer DenHartog can help.
-Experienced in fitting scleral lenses for dry eyes and other corneal conditions, Dry Eye Center at Premier Vision Clinic serves patients from all over West Des Moines, Clive, Waukeeand Urbandale, in the state of Iowa .
+If you have Dry Eyes and are interested in scleral lenses, our eye doctor at the Specialty Contact Lens Center at Premier Vision Clinic can help.
+Dr. Jennifer DenHartog is specialized in fitting scleral lenses for dry eyes and other corneal conditions, and serves patients from all over West Des Moines, Clive, Waukeeand Urbandale, Iowa .

 Why Scleral Lenses Offer Relief to Those with Dry Eye Syndrome

 Contact Lenses You Can Wear With Dry Eyes

 Traditional soft contact lenses are not an option for those with dry eyes, as the lenses sit right on the cornea, which can be very irritating for dry eye patients.
 Moreover, they tend to act as sponges, soaking up the moisture from the surface of the eye.
 Wearing soft contact lenses can, therefore, prove to be virtually unbearable for the dry eye patient.

 Scleral lenses, on the other hand, are comfortable since they vault over the cornea and rest on the sclera, thus avoiding the sensitive cornea.